David Ruggles: Bookstore and abolitionist organizing

+New York Committee of Vigilance

 Ruggles was secretary of the New York Committee of Vigilance, a radical biracial organization to aid fugitive slaves, oppose slavery, and inform enslaved workers in New York about their rights in the state.
 New York had abolished slavery and stated that slaves voluntarily brought to the state by a master would automatically gain freedom after nine months of residence.
 On occasion, Ruggles went to private homes after learning that enslaved blacks were hidden there, to tell workers that they were free.

+Ruggles was especially active against kidnapping bounty hunters (also known as "blackbirds"), who made a living by capturing free Black people in the North and illegally selling them into slavery in the Deep South, as was done to Solomon Northup.
+With the Vigilance Committee, Ruggles fought for fugitive slaves to have the right to jury trials and helped arrange legal assistance for them.
+In 1837, Ruggles led efforts to defend William Dixon, who had been accused of being a fugitive slave.

+His activism earned him many enemies, including fellow abolitionists who disagreed with his tactics.
+Ruggles was physically assaulted, and his bookshop was destroyed through arson.
+He quickly reopened his library and bookshop.
+There were two known attempts to kidnap him and sell him into slavery in the South.
+He was criticized for his role in the well-publicized Darg case of 1838, in which Ruggles and other abolitionists sought freedom for Thomas Hughes, a slave accused of robbing his enslaver, a Virginia man named John P. Darg.

 In October 1838, Ruggles assisted Frederick Douglass on his journey to freedom, and reunited Douglass with his fiancé Anna Murray.
 Rev. James Pennington, a self-emancipated slave, married Murray and Douglass in Ruggles' home shortly thereafter.
 Douglass' autobiography 'Narrative of the Life of Frederick Douglass' explains "I had been in New York but a few days, when Mr. Ruggles sought me out, and very kindly took me to his boarding-house at the corner of Church and Lespenard Streets.
 Mr. Ruggles was then very deeply engaged in the memorable Darg case, as well as attending to a number of other fugitive slaves, devising ways and means for their successful escape; and, though watched and hemmed in on almost every side, he seemed to be more than a match for his enemies."

-Ruggles was especially active against kidnapping bounty hunters (also known as "blackbirds"), who made a living by capturing free Black people in the North and illegally selling them into slavery.
-With demand high for slaves in the Deep South, another threat was posed by men who kidnapped free blacks and sold them into slavery, as was done to Solomon Northup of Saratoga Springs, New York, in 1841.
-With the Vigilance Committee, Ruggles fought for fugitive slaves to have the right to jury trials and helped arrange legal assistance for them.

-His activism earned him many enemies.
-Ruggles was physically assaulted and his bookshop was destroyed through arson.
-He quickly reopened his library and bookshop.
-There were two known attempts to kidnap him and sell him into slavery in the South.
-His enemies included fellow abolitionists who disagreed with his tactics.
-He was criticized for his role in the well-publicized Darg case of 1838, involving a Virginia slaveholder named John P. Darg and his slave, Thomas Hughes.